MarkoRezic/rolla-demo-flutter-app/README.md

 # Setup & Run
-Make sure to follow all of the setup steps below before debugging or building the app, to build the apk once ready run:
+Make sure to follow all of the setup steps below before debugging or building the app, to run/build the apk once ready run:
+`fvm flutter run --<mode>`
 `fvm flutter build apk --release`

 The built app should be available under: `build\app\outputs\flutter-apk\app-release.apk`.